Connecting Through the Community

 There is no doubt that medication, talking therapies and other interventions have their place, but these women talked about the relief of finding a place where they can simply connect with other people and feel like they belong.
 That sense of belonging, feeling that we are important and that someone will miss us if we’re not there, is key to our wellbeing and ability to function in society.

 Riyad and his mum know that they belong.
 They come to the Hub most days.
-Twice a week Lamyae volunteers in the kitchen, making cakes for our coffee shop, once a week she helps in the crèche, other times they come to join in with activities or just to chat.
+Twice a week Lamyae volunteers in the kitchen, making cakes for our coffee shop, once a week she helps in the crèche, because she really likes to cook, she even got her own kitchen knives, but other times they come to join in with activities or just to chat.
 Having had to move from their flat in Dagenham due to massive rent increase, Lamyae now travels from Woodford, making the two hour journey every day to bring her daughter to school, before arriving at the Hub.
 Every morning Riyad greets all the staff and volunteers by name, running from one to another with a hug or a high five.
 Lamyae says Riyad spends more time with us at the hub than at home, but she prefers it that way since the flat they’ve been moved to is damp and in a poor state of repair – and in any case she doesn’t have friends over there.

 Of course, helping people find belonging isn’t just about high fives and good chats.
 Real relationship also includes addressing real problems – such as Lamyae’s housing situation.
 So we offer support by writing emails and making phone calls and, because community isn’t a one way street, Lamyae bakes cakes for us and has invited us to her place next week for Moroccan tagine to celebrate her birthday.
 As for Riyad, I have no doubt that the next time he sees George, without realising the impact he’s having, he’ll remember his name and shake his hand.